 Developed in the late 80s, LASIK, or laser-assisted in situ keratomileusis, revolutionised Laser Eye Surgery and introduced the microkeratome to the industry.

 Whereas the epithelium posed as a wall surgeons needed to get around in the past, the microkeratome allowed them to create a doorway.

-The instrument is used to cut a circular flap, about one-tenth of a millimetre in thickness, which includes the epithelium and some of the stroma.
+The instrument is used to cut a circular flap, about one-tenth of a millimetre in thickness, including the epithelium and some of the stroma.
 This flap is then lifted to expose the stromal bed underneath.
 The surgeon then removes a precise amount of tissue and the flap is replaced to its original position.
 As it’s only the edges that need to heal, the flap regains most of its structural integrity within just a few hours.

 Due to its efficiency and less disruptive means of accessing the stroma, LASIK quickly became the most popular type of Laser Eye Surgery in the world.

 Not only is the procedure quicker (taking less than 15 minutes to perform), but the recovery process is much shorter and more comfortable.

-As soon as the procedure is finished, patients see immediate improvements in their vision and return to your normal routine as soon as the next day.
+As soon as the procedure is finished, patients see immediate improvements in their vision and return to their normal routine as soon as the next day.

 Can’t decide which is best or more appropriate for you?
 Don’t worry, that’s what we’re here for.
-If you’d like to find out more about our treatment options or book a consultation at London Vision Clinic or leave us a comment below or give us a call us on 020 7224 1005.
+If you’d like to know more about our treatment options or book a consultation at London Vision Clinic, call us at 020 7224 1005.